-F. Floor Landing Gates
+Floor Landing Gates

 - 1. The Operator shall verify that the floor landing gates are functioning properly prior to placing the unit in service at the start of each shift. - 2.
-Landing gates are to be installed no greater than 8 inches from the hoist gate. - 3.
+Landing gates are to be installed no greater than 8 inches from the hoist gate - 3.
 Hoistway doors shall not be less than 6 foot 6 inches in height.
-They shall not have an opening into the hoist way of greater than three quarter of an inch. - 4.
-Hoistway enclosures on the building side of the hoistway shall be enclosed full height or a minimum of eight feet. - 5.
-A vision panel may be installed in the door provided there is no opening larger than three quarter of an inch. - 6.
-Walls a minimum of eight feet in height must be installed a minimum of thirty inches from both sides of the landing door.
+They shall not have an opening into the hoist way of greater than three quarter of an inch - 4.
+Hoistway enclosures on the building side of the hoistway shall be enclosed full height of - 5.
+A vision panel may be installed in the door provided there is no opening larger than three quarters of an inch.
+The vision panel must be a minimum of 12"X12" and made up of fire- - 6.
+Hoistway enclosures at full height must be installed a minimum of thirty inches from both sides of the landing door - 7.
+Landing gates shall be closed and latched by the operator prior to operating the hoist.